gdamjan/uwsgi-php-in-a-namespace/README.md

 TODO
 ====

- - stderr
- - long running bash in a pty
- - blinking cursor
  - net namespace, need for the listening socket to exit the net namespace (unix/abstract sockets?)
  - pid namespace fails
  - "user namespaces" so no need for sudo